What Happened On This Day October 5 In F1 History?

 1980

-Williams driver Alan Jones took his fifth win of the season—sixth if you count the controversially discounted 1980 Spanish Grand Prix—at the 1980 US Grand Prix, just a week after clinching the Drivers’ title.
+Williams driver Alan Jones took his fifth win of the season—sixth if you count the controversially discounted 1980 Spanish Grand Prix—at the 1980 USA East Grand Prix, just a week after clinching the Drivers’ title.
 “I had nothing to lose, so I was determined to enjoy myself,” he said.
 This would be the last Grand Prix held at the famous Watkins Glen circuit.
 The decline had been evident for some time, and despite attempts at resurfacing and increasing runoff areas, it wasn’t enough.
 Commercial reasons also played a part, as attendances had slowly fallen.
 This race was also the final one for the previous year’s champion, Jody Scheckter, who had managed only one points finish all season—a fifth place—in an underperforming Ferrari.
 “Now I am no longer a racing driver,” Scheckter said.
 “I am an ordinary citizen.”
 It was also the final race for former champion Emerson Fittipaldi, who later returned to racing in the American CART series.

 Jones’ teammate Carlos Reutemann finished second in the race, with the Ligier of Didier Pironi claiming third.